 Inset

-The Inset Type has been changed and you no longer need to select the faces encompassing any marked sharp edges.
+The Inset Type has been changed so that you no longer need to select the faces encompassing any marked sharp edges.
 You only need to select the edges now and the faces are automatically selected by the script using and angle threshold to limit the selection.

 Limit